 “Have a lemonade.
-It’s full of vitamin C. And it’s green—they make it in Jersey.
+It’s full of vitamin C. And it’s green, they make it in Jersey.
 You know you love it, Linda,” says Linda’s mother.
 A shoo-wop group shuffles and bops from Mom’s kitchen radio.
-Linda’s mother’s kitchen radio plays all Mom, all the time.

 “Mom!
 Not now, please.
 And it’s not green, it’s chartreuse.”

 “A nice glass of lemonade and hot noodle pudding.
 I have nutmeg kugel cooling on the stove.
 With raisins, your favorite.”

 “Mom, I always hated your kugel.
 I ate it to shut you up.”